OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/keyboard_input_guide.md

 ## Capabilities
  We provide two distinct types of functionality, `Keyboard Shortcut`'s [macros] and `Key Press`'s [individual key press]

+### Limitations
+We are not designed to provide a whole bunch of functionality here, if you need a whole bunch of keys instead of 1 or 2 you may want to use another utility such as [OpenVR2Key](https://github.com/BOLL7708/OpenVR2Key) by Boll7708 on Github (no affiliation)

 ### Keyboard Shortcuts

 - Sends One or Many keys to the OS like a macro.